Unemployment in South Korea: Definition and measurement of unemployment

-The ‘economically active population’ is (employed persons + unemployed persons) are over 15.
+The ‘economically active population’ (employed persons + unemployed persons) is over 15.
 By comparison, the ‘economically inactive’ population refers to people aged 15 or older who are neither employed nor unemployed during the survey reference period.

 History and development

-Since undergoing rapid economic development in the 1960s, the Republic of Korea's unemployment rate had been consistently low After processes of democratization in the late 1980s, Korea saw a sharp increase in labour participation, and hence a lowered unemployment rate.
-From the 1980s until the 1998 Asian Financial Crisis, the unemployment rate averaged approximately 2.3 per cent.
-The 1998 Asian Financial Crisis saw the unemployment rate skyrocket to 7 per cent, totalling 1,490,000 people.
-Comparatively, the 2008 Global Financial Crisis had minimal effect on South Korea, with the unemployment rate rising from 3.16 per cent to 3.64 per cent.
-From 2008 to 2013, the unemployment rate remained relatively steady, averaging at 3.4 per cent.
-As of December 2021, the rate was 3.7 per cent, in line with the average of the previous two decades.
+Since undergoing rapid economic development in the 1960s, the Republic of Korea's unemployment rate had been consistently low After processes of democratization in the late 1980s, Korea saw a sharp increase in labor participation, and hence a lowered unemployment rate.
+From the 1980s until the 1997 Asian financial crisis, the unemployment rate averaged approximately 2.3 percent.
+The 1997 Asian financial crisis saw the unemployment rate skyrocket to 7%, totaling 1,490,000 people.
+Comparatively, the 2008 financial crisis had minimal effect on South Korea, with the unemployment rate rising from 3.16% to 3.64%.
+From 2008 to 2013, the unemployment rate remained relatively steady, averaging at 3.4%.
+As of December 2021, the rate was 3.7%, in line with the average of the previous two decades.